Marconi-Stem/Neotrellis/python.notes.md

 # Software: Python & CircuitPython

-*Python & CircuitPython are relatives.*
+*"Python & CircuitPython are relatives."*

 (*Father* :construction_worker:) - **Python** is simple text & made to be spoken.
 It doesn't use crazy symbols either.